 Use SFC /ScanNow Command

 This command is known to scan and repair corrupt system files.
 Besides, it scans for missing DLLs.
-It could be helpful in restoring original version of Jscript.dll file.
+It could be helpful in restoring the original version of Jscript.dll file.

 Troubleshoot Registry Issues

-Without needing to disable User Account Control, you can fix JSCript.dll file Registry issues.
+Without needing to disable User Account Control, you can fix JSCript.dll file Registry problems.
 Each DLL file has its entries in Registry.
 Make sure the Registry entries referring to this file are functional.
 Here are the commands to deregister and reregister the file:

 - REGSVR32 -U JSCRIPT.DLL